-Yes, I have a converted ‘Scotty’ fishing rod holder, an added an extension and camera mount onto.
-The camera is right in front of me, in reach, and easily lifts off the mount.
+Yes, I have a converted ‘Scotty’ fishing rod holder and added an extension and camera mount onto it.
+The camera is right in front of me, within reach, and easily lifts off the mount.
 It sometimes does slow me down though and I find that I keep my camera and waterproof bag right between my legs for quick access.
 Never use a neck strap!
 A bad situation can turn worse with a strap around your neck.
 I use a hand strap whenever the camera is in my hands.
-You definitely want to have some type of strap on the camera to prevent a worst case scenario from happening.
+You definitely want to have some type of strap on the camera to prevent a worst-case scenario from happening.

 Q. Do you use waterproof cameras?

 Not at this time.
 Protecting my camera is a number one concern and that involves kayaking experience and confidence, making sure the camera has a watertight case/bag.
-Also I bring microfiber towels for drying off splashes or water drops.
-I do have a GoPro with a waterproof case and presently use that to take underwater shots as well as above water video.
+Also, I bring microfiber towels for drying off splashes or water drops.
+I do have a GoPro with a waterproof case and presently use that to take underwater shots as well as above-water videos.
 It is very important to look ahead and anticipate situations to be prepared to act quickly to protect the camera.